Chapter 2 – Believers Never Die

 "House, I'm married, and you're disgusting," Wilson retorted, standing up and taking a step back.
 His eyes darted to me.
 "You should explain, since I'm still trying to grasp the fact that you might not be completely psychotic, or a pathological liar."

 I smiled, unable to help myself.
 "Don't worry, convincing House will be much, much easier."
 Upon trying to create a persuasive argument to use on House, I found a trump card, something that no one in PPTH knew until season eight...

 "Trying to convince me of what?"
 House asked, narrowing his eyes.

 "Trying to convince you that I'm not only from the future, but also from a different universe where your life is the subject of a TV show," I said.
 What can I say, I learned how to be blunt from the best of 'em.
 House's piercing blue eyes drilled into me.

 "Uh-huh.
-Wilson, you really need to tell the people in the psych ward to lock up a bit better."
+Someone really should tell the people in the psych ward to lock up a bit better."

 "Just listen to her, House," Wilson said.
 "She... knows things."

 "You have a birthmark on your penis," I stated, smirking.
 "And one on your scalp too, if that matters."